Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Houston has combined with its opponents to score more than 41 points in four of 12 games this season.
+- Houston and its opponents have combined to score more than 40.5 points in four of 12 games this season.

-- The two teams combine to score 33.6 points per game, 7.4 less than the total in this contest.
+- Sunday's over/under is 6.9 points higher than the combined 33.6 PPG average of the two teams.

-- The average total in Seahawks games this season is 48.0, 7.0 points more than Sunday's total of 41.
+- Seahawks games this season feature an average total of 48.0 points, a number 7.5 points higher than Sunday's over/under.

-- The 45.1 PPG average total in Texans games this season is 4.1 points more than this game's over/under.
+- The 40.5-point total for this game is 4.6 points below the 45.1 points per game average total in Texans games this season.

 Seahawks stats and trends

-- Seattle's games this year have hit the over in 25% of its opportunities (three times in 12 games with a set point total).
+- Seattle's games this year have eclipsed the over/under in 25% of its opportunities (three times in 12 games with a set point total).

-- Seattle is 1-2 against the spread and 1-2 overall when the team churns out more than 379.0 yards.
+- In games that Seattle picks up more than 379.0 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Seahawks have 10 giveaways this season, while the Texans have 21 takeaways.
+- The Seahawks have turned the ball over 10 times this season, 11 fewer than the Texans have forced (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Texans.